Follow Us:

 Excessive thirst or frequent urination

-Rehabilitation of Oral Cancer Jaw Teeth
+Full Mouth Rehabilitation after Oral Cancer

-Oral Cancer Jaw Teeth – Treatment
+Advanced Oral Cancer Treatment in Mumbai

-Oral Cancer treatment depends mainly on general health, where in the mouth the cancer began, the size of the tumor, and whether the cancer has spread.
+Oral Cancer Treatment in Mumbai depends mainly on general health, where in the mouth the cancer began, the size of the tumour, and whether the cancer has spread.
 Treatment of mouth cancers is ideally a multidisciplinary approach.
 The treatment modalities are surgery and radiation, with chemotherapy added to decrease the possibility of metastasis Some patients have a combination of treatments.
 Oral Surgery is the main form of treatment for oral cancers.
 Numerous surgical approaches have been developed that permit preservation of organ function and facial appearance to a far greater degree than was possible in the past.
 Patients are usually worried about changes in the facial appearance following cancer surgery.

 Quality of Life after Oral Cancer